HarshGupta-283104/Front-Dev/Readme.md

-This branch is css Branch.
+This branch is Animation Branch.